Life in Our Halls

 - Nominations may range anywhere from 350 to 800 words in length.

 This recognition highlights individuals who have had a positive impact on the residence hall experience of another student or students.
 This award should recognize a resident who has helped make living on campus an experience characterized by kindness, friendship, personal growth, and/or learning.
-This award is not for a staff member or a student who holds a formal leadership role in the complex (NET Captain).
 Multiple students may be recognized for this initiative.

 - Nominations should include support detailing this resident’s contribution(s) to individuals or the community.